CraigChilds94/CraigChilds94/README.md

 ---

-- 🔭 I’m currently working on developing a board game.
+- 🔭 I’m currently focusing on the important things in life.
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning Ruby on Rails
 - 👯 I’m looking to collaborate on fun projects.
 - 🤔 I’m looking for help with work life balance.
 - 💬 Ask me about anything.